TL;DR:

 Model Recommendations and Context Hygiene

-Context hygiene: Before starting /opsx:apply, clear the AI's context window to ensure it focuses on the current change's artifacts rather than stale conversation history.
+Context hygiene: Before starting /opsx:apply, clear the AI's context window so it focuses on the current change's artifacts rather than stale conversation history.

 Summary